Film Review – Logan (2017)

 I need to give credit to James Mangold and Fox Studios for the creation of this film.
 Logan was a major risk, so Fox is certainly deserves praise for allowing James Mangold to see out his vision in a time where all we hear about is studios getting too heavily involved in the production of massive superhero movies like Suicide Squad or Batman V Superman.

-Logan is unlike any superhero movie I’ve seen, almost playing like an independent film at times when the pacing of the movie dips down to give solid characterization.
+Logan is unlike any superhero movie.
+It plays liken an independent film at times.
+The movie isn’t afraid to have the pacing of the movie dip to give solid characterization.
 James Mangold’s vision for this movie is incredibly bold, pulling no punches (the crowd left in silence as the end credits came over the screen).
 The film certainly earns its R-rating, but the violence is never gratuitous, it fits for the material on screen.
 There’s also no massive end of the world stakes that the film resorts to in its final act, allowing for the performances of each character to shine.

 What I Liked…Continued

 The performances by Hugh Jackman and Patrick Stewart are out of control.
 Not only do we get to see Wolverine slice and dice people like never before because of the R-rating, we also get a very nuanced performance that we have yet to see from the character.
-Wolverine is very damaged at this point, struggling to continue living until he finds his purpose in this film, but even then he’s still reluctant.
+Wolverine is a broken man.
+He struggles to find the desire to stay alive until he finds his purpose in this film.
+But even then he’s still very reluctant.

 What I Liked…Continued…Continued

 Logan achieves dramatic depth unlike any superhero movie in a long time (maybe since The Dark Knight), bringing you to tears in a couple instances throughout the film.
-The film trusts its audience to be invested in the characters, having much time between action set pieces to set up character motives.
+Audiences are trusted to be invested in the characters.
+In fact, there’s much time between action set pieces to set up character motives.
 You understand each character, so when the action does occur, it becomes even more emotional and gripping.
 Logan is proof that we don’t need a city falling from the sky a la Avengers: Age of Ultron to be riveted by action.

-Although the film stands alone from the other X-Men films, Mangold definitely adds some nice little moments that honor the legacy of Hugh Jackman as Wolverine while not becoming overbearing.
+Although the film stands alone, Mangold adds some nice little moments that honor the legacy of Hugh Jackman as Wolverine.
+At no point does the film feel overbearing, either.
 Every nod to Jackman’s character is very subtle, such as instruments in the score sounding similar to bagpipes as to simulate the end of an era.
-Everything about Logan is very tasteful, leading to a satisfying, deep ride of the film.
-Logan, while a self-contained story, is clearly a melancholy celebration of the joy that Hugh Jackman has given us as Wolverine for the past seventeen years.
+Everything about Logan is very tasteful, leading to a satisfying, deep ride.
+Logan is clearly a self-contained story.
+And yet, it’s a melancholy celebration of the joy that Hugh Jackman has given us as Wolverine for the past seventeen years.

-So overall, Logan is easily one of the best superhero films of recent memory.
+Logan is easily one of the best superhero films of recent memory.
 It’s emotional, gripping, and incredibly tense.
-The film isn’t afraid to take risks, which results in an immensely satisfying movie that will stand the test of time.
+The film isn’t afraid to take risks.
+The result is an immensely satisfying movie that will stand the test of time.
 Logan gets an A+.
-If this film isn’t in my top five movies at the end of the year, then we’re in for an amazing year in film.
+If this film isn’t one of top five movies at the end of the year, then we’re in for an amazing year in film.